top of page

 Spinach, baby spinach whole, or spinach shredded

-Shallots and spring onions can be substituted for onions for a milder flavor
+Shallots and spring onions can be substituted for onions for a milder flavour.

 Tomatoes can be added to the vegetables to add a wonderful tartness to the uppuma.
-If adding the tomatoes, cook down the tomatoes to make a sauce
+If adding the tomatoes, cook them down to make a sauce.

 Cucumbers can be added as a topping for additional crunch and freshness